 Trade and other receivables are primarily comprised of trade receivables that are recorded at the invoice amount, net of an allowance for doubtful accounts, which is not material.
 Unbilled receivables represent amounts for which revenue has been recognized but which have not yet been invoiced to the customer.
-The current portion of unbilled receivables is included in Trade accounts receivable on the consolidated balance sheet.
-Long term unbilled receivables are included in Other assets.
+The current portion of unbilled receivables is included in Trade accounts receivable on the Consolidated Balance Sheets.
+Long-term unbilled receivables are included in Other assets.